“Walgreens Boots Alliance sells Farmacias Ahumada to local investors led by LarrainVial in Chile”

 As the next steps to follow, the Prosecutor’s Office would have 30 business days to decide whether to request more information on the process and, later, another equal period to approve the purchase.

-In mid-2022, in the midst of the company’s sale process, WBA had changed the bylaws of its Chilean subsidiary, to have a purchase right over minority shareholders, which could require the sale of the latter’s papers.
+In mid-2022, in the midst of the company’s sale process, WBA had changed the bylaws of its Chilean subsidiary, to have a purchase right over minority shareholders, which might require the sale of the latter’s papers.

 The Walgreens entrance